GeoscienceAustralia/anuga_core/README.rst

 The user's site is: http://anuga.anu.edu.au/
 The WikiPedia for ANUGA is: https://en.wikipedia.org/wiki/ANUGA_Hydro The GitHub repository for ANUGA is: https://github.com/GeoscienceAustralia/anuga_core

+A viewer is available for displaying the ANUGA sww output files.
+ANUGA viewer repository is: https://github.com/GeoscienceAustralia/anuga-viewer

 Mailing Lists